 Capybara | South America

-While they may not live in the fire swamps, the capybara of South America is certainly bigger than your average guinea pig.
+While they may not live in the fire swamps, the capybara of South America (don’t forget travel insurance before you book your trip.) is certainly bigger than your average guinea pig.
 Adult capybaras often grow to between 3.48 to 4.40 ft (106 and 134 cm) in length, and typically weigh 77 to 146 lb (35 to 66 kg).
 The heaviest recorded weights are 201 lb (91 kg) for a wild female from Brazil and 162 lb (73.5 kg) for a wild male from Uruguay.
 They can live for eight to 10 years as long as they don’t get eaten by ocelots, eagles or caiman, which all view them as “favoured” prey, apparently.
 Maybe they we should send them some giant hamster balls to hide in?

 While they usually live in groups of between 10 and 20, they can be found in groups of up to 100.
 And I thought I struggled to remember all my relatives’ names at weddings.
 Sorry, cousin Toby.
 Or is it Tony?

 What could be cuter than a rabbit?
 How about a rabbit the size of a dog?
 Meet the Flemish rabbit.
 Originally from the city of Ghent, in Belgium, they’ve been bred since the 16th century.
 These cotton tails can weigh up to 22 lbs (just under 10 kg) and grow up to 32 inches (81.28 cm) long, which works out as an awful lot of carrots.